How to Write a Japanese Resume: Rirekisho and Shokumukeirekisho (with Template)

 Conclusion

-While the detailed Japanese resume (Shokumukeirekisho) is the same as the resumes used globally, writing a Japanese Rirekisho resume may seem to be a bit intimidating at first.
+While the detailed Japanese resume (Shokumukeirekisho) is the same as the one used globally, writing a Japanese Rirekisho resume may initially seem intimidating.

 However, once you write your first Rirekisho resume, you can modify it yearly as you move through your career in Japan.

-Like all resumes, Japanese resumes are made to be easy to read and create a quick picture of your background.
-Be consistent with formatting to ensure neatness, and finally, have one Japanese native speaker check over your resume before submitting it.
+Like all resumes, Japanese resumes are designed to be easy to read and create a quick picture of your background.
+Be consistent with formatting to ensure neatness, and finally, have one native Japanese speaker check over your resume before submitting it.

 Jamila Brown is a 5-year veteran in Japan working in the education and business sector.
 Jamila is currently transitioning into the digital marketing world in Japan.
 In her free time, she enjoys traveling and writing about the culture in Japan.